 - disclosing attempts of monopolization and misuse of influence and power in VET and LLL institutions in favour of powerful interest groups – development and future-oriented visions;

-Perspective of actors and stakeholders: Practices of skills formation in VET and lifelong learning directly tackle the issues of equality of chances and sustainability in the field of education, training and employment.
+Actors and Stakeholders.
+Practices of skills formation in VET and lifelong learning directly tackle the issues of equality of chances and sustainability in the field of education, training, and employment.
 For example, qualifications and curricula can be designed to help or impede learners, especially those subject to exclusion because of disability or socio-economic status (Jørgensen et al., 2021).
-The development of transferable skills also plays important role in enhancing the accessibility and sustainability of educational provision (Nägele & Stalder, 2017; Pavlova, 2017).
+The development of transferable skills also plays an important role in enhancing the accessibility and sustainability of educational provision (Nägele & Stalder, 2017; Pavlova, 2017).
 The acquisition of competencies and qualifications should lead to meaningful work and jobs, bringing labour market entrants to strategically important sectors like the protection of the environment.
 Practices of skill formation can similarly enhance or impede transitions between VET, higher education and lifelong learning, creating different options for personal choice and creating meaningful learning pathways (Cedefop, 2020).
 These practices also affect relationships between learning and work, especially through work-based learning (Gessler, 2019; Relly & Laczik, 2021).
-Questions arise as to how different approaches to design of qualifications and curricula provide skills important for digitalization and a green transition, as well as improving employment and career chances of at-risk youth (Billett, 2021; Dobricki et al., 2020; Spöttl & Windelband, 2021; Tūtlys & Spöttl, 2021; Ure & Skauge, 2019; Winterton & Turner, 2019).
-Understanding how different formal and informal learning practices empower different students and learners to use existing and emerging opportunities is also important under conditions of technological, environmental and socioeconomic disruption.
+Questions arise as to how different approaches to design qualifications and curricula provide skills important for digitalization and a green transition, as well as improving employment and career chances of at-risk youth (Billett, 2021; Dobricki et al., 2020; Spöttl & Windelband, 2021; Tūtlys & Spöttl, 2021; Ure & Skauge, 2019; Winterton & Turner, 2019).
+Understanding how different formal and informal learning practices empower different students and learners to use existing and emerging opportunities is also important under conditions of technological, environmental and socio-economic disruption.

-- practices of learning, teaching and training which can enhance or impede transitions between the VET, higher education and lifelong learning – status in Europe, theoretical approaches, meaningful learning pathways;
+- practices of learning, teaching, and training which can enhance or impede transitions between the VET, higher education and lifelong learning – status in Europe, theoretical approaches, meaningful learning pathways;

 - approaches to reforming qualifications and curriculum design in responding to the conflicting goals of sustainable development: digitalization of the economy, green transition and social cohesion.

 The only format is a paper presentation.
-Presentation time is a maximum of 15-20 minutes, with an additional 10-15 minutes for discussion, in sum a maximum of 30 minutes.
+Presentation time is a maximum of 15-20 minutes, with an additional 10-15 minutes for discussion, in sum, a maximum of 30 minutes.
 All sessions will be chaired to ensure time limits are respected.

 Papers will be selected for presentation following a double-blind peer review.
-Criteria for selection include the conceptual and theoretical framework; clarity of the research question(s) explored; methods and empirical foundation; originality and new insight.
+Criteria for selection include the conceptual and theoretical framework; clarity of the research question(s) explored; methods and empirical foundation; originality, and new insight.

 The submission needs to include two separate files to ensure the integrity of the double-blind review:

-- Abstract, 500-1,000 words: Use the template here.
-Please delete the name(s) of the author(s) in the abstract, use author and year instead.
+- Abstract, 500-1’000 words: Use the template here.
+Please delete the name(s) of the author(s) in the abstract; use author and year instead.

 - Contact details: Use the template here.